tech-advantage/edc-help-viewer/README.md

 Output files will be generated in the **"./dist"** folder, at the project root.

-You can then deploy the application : please verify the help viewer url matches the provided `base href` parameter.
+You can then deploy the application : again, please verify the help viewer url matches the provided `base href` parameter.
 If the base href is **"/help/"**, the application will expect to be running at the url:

 **"yourBaseUrl/help/"**